Tesla216/portfolio/README.md

-Hello team at Squoosh.ai my name is Connor Diehl and I have added 2 projects that I have made.
+Hello team my name is Connor Diehl and I have added 2 projects that I have made.
 If there is anything else you need from me or would like to set up a time to talk please let me know.
 Connord7882@gmail.com

 TicTacToe AI: